f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 If you want to monitor cpu1 then change the last digit from 0 to 1 on the above OIDs:

-As an example for cpu1 to poll for the various time intervals:
+As an example, for cpu1 to poll for the various time intervals:

 .1.3.6.1.4.1.12276.1.2.1.1.3.1. **3** .8.112.108.97.116.102.111.114.109. **1** = cpu1 **CoreCurrent**